Sunset Over the Mekong River

 Aoi second from left.

 Aoi is from one of the elementary schools, and like most of the kids who come to our classes, her family is quite poor.
-Still, she came up with an idea: What if the kids pitched in 20 each (about 60 cents, USD), they could buy a going away cake to serve the next day after our worship service.
+Still, she came up with an idea: What if the kids pitched in 20 baht each (about 60 cents, USD), they could buy a going away cake to serve the next day after our worship service.
 A plan was developed and a cake was ordered from somewhere locally.
 However, the cake was late in coming, so keep it a surprise, we were sent on an errand to delay our arrival at Ajan Nat's house.
 Apparently, the cake arrived about 1 minute before we did.

 Sunday Morning worship etc 2023-8-13 7